drupal-code-builder/drupal-code-builder/README.md

 Drupal Code Builder can be used for any current version of Drupal (7, 8).
 Older versions are unsupported, but it should produce code for 5 and 6 also.

+Tests powered by PHPUnit ensure that the generated PHP code passes PHP linting, and adheres to Drupal Coding Standards, as enforced by PHP CodeSniffer.

 ## What Drupal Code Builder can do

 Drupal Code Builder can generate the following for a module: